kareemostyle/kareemostyle/README.md

 - 👋 Hi, I’m @kareemostyle
 - 👀 I’m interested in web development, OOP languages, and Microsoft Azure.
-- 🌱 I’m currently learning the MEAN web stack and algorithm design.
+- 🌱 I’m currently learning the MERN web stack and algorithm design.
 - 💞️ I’m looking to collaborate on any open source projects that relate to video game plugins, websites, or development through VS.
 - 📫 You can message me through twitter @kareemostyle or through my email at kareemostyle@gmail.com